Things to do at Easter in London

 Music Concerts and Opera Screenings

-For the more musically inclined, there are a number of operas, films and classic concerts in London this Easter weekend, so book your tickets now!
+For the more musically inclined, there are a number of operas, films and classical concerts in London this Easter weekend, so book your tickets now!

 The Royal Opera House

-On 30th March, the Academy of Ancient Music will perform a classical music concert of Bach’s St John’s Passion.
+On 30th March, the Academy of Ancient Music will perform a classical music concert of Bach’s St John’s Passion at the Barbican.
 Mark-Anthony Turnbridge’s operatic adaptation of Coraline will be performed at 2pm and 7pm on 31st March and in the evening, there will be a live film screening of Met Opera Live: Cosi Fan Tutte.
-Book your tickets now.

 English National Opera